 When is the best time of year to have my tractor serviced?Winter.
 Schedule your annual maintenance around November or December.
 You will get free hauling/travel with purchase of a full service (maintenance) plan, and our best price of the year.

 What size mower do I need?This depends on the size of the property you need to mow.
 Whether you just have a small lot or you have many acres to cover, Little’s lawn care and landscaping experts will help find the best machine for you.
 We won’t encourage you to purchase a machine you don’t really need.
-When you come into one of our four locations, a knowledgeable representative will happily have a conversation with you about your lawn care needs and help you select a mower that’s right for you.
+When you come into one of our five locations, a knowledgeable representative will happily have a conversation with you about your lawn care needs and help you select a mower that’s right for you.

 Do I need a lawn and garden tractor or a zero-turn mower?Lawn and garden tractors are the classic John Deere machines you’ve seen all your life.
 These tractors are available in an array of sizes and configurations, and a wide range of attachments are available to make these machines even more useful.
 Zero-turn mowers were initially a product for commercial lawn care professionals, but over the years these speedy, convenient machines have become popular with residential customers, too.
 Is a lawn and garden tractor or a zero-turn mower the best choice for you?
 This really depends on your specific needs.
 Call or stop by your Little’s dealership to have a conversation with one of our knowledgeable team members.
 They know the questions to ask to help you select the machine that’s right for you.